 The cost of a London house move

-The cost of a London house move depends on the distance involved and the number of rooms.
+The cost of a London house moving company depends on many variables, such as the distance involved or the number of rooms.
 Please note these prices are guidelines only.

 |Number of Rooms||Local||Long-Distance|